-California Code Regs., tit.
-14 Section 15304 provides that projects which consist of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve the removal of healthy, mature, scenic trees except for forestry and agricultural purposes, are categorically exempt from the provisions of the CEQA.
-The charger installations across the existing facilities will require minor trenching of concrete where the bi-directional chargers will be placed and backfilling where the surface is restored.
-Each site is used as a bus yard lot, which does not have vegetation.
+California Code Regs., Tit.
+14 Section 15304 provides that projects which consist of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve the removal of healthy, mature, scenic trees except for forestry and agricultural purposes, are categorically exempt from the provisions of the California Environmental Quality Act.
+The charger installations across the existing facilities will require minor trenching of concrete where the single port bi-directional chargers will be placed and backfilling where the surface is restored.
+Each site is used as a parking lot, which does not have vegetation.
 There will be no removal of healthy nature or scenic nature.
-Therefore, the project falls under the categorical exemption of section 15304 and will not have a significant effect on the environment.
+Therefore, the project falls under the categorical exemption of CEQA Guidelines Section 15304 (f) Class 4 Minor Alterations to Land.